scothew/s3management/lab3/README.md

 # Lab 3 - Amazon S3 Analytics and Metrics

+This is a two part lab on Amazon S3 Analytics and Metrics.

 ## Introduction
-This lab demonstrates the use of Amazon S3 Analytics Storage Class Analysis feature for making decisions on data life cycle management policies.
+The first part of this lab demonstrates the use of Amazon S3 Analytics Storage Class Analysis feature for making decisions on data life cycle management policies.

 By using Amazon S3 analytics storage class analysis you can analyze storage access patterns to help you decide when to transition the right data to the right storage class.
 This feature determines when to transition less frequently accesses data from STANDARD storage to the STANDARD_IA (infrequent access).